fateme-sadouni/Signal/Data analysis/README.md

 | mi | 6 | 4 samples like as(125 mL, ½ cup cooked ) |8 foods |
 | me | 7 | 5 samples like as(125 mL, ½ cup )| 7 foods |
 | me | 8 | 1 samples like as(125 mL, ½ cup) | 18 foods |
 <br>

+🔘**TABLE4:**
+Nutritional Intake Analysis by Gender and Age Group: A Comprehensive Study of Food Group Consumption and Serving Patterns <br>

 | Gender | Age | vf |gr | mi | me |
 |----------|----------|----------|----------|----------|----------|